 The sector is highly concentrated around just a handful of companies – and is therefore at substantial risk if it does not adapt to increasing public awareness, growing demand for healthy foods, and significant new government interventions.
 Companies that do not already have plans and targets to address these growing demands will be at a significant disadvantage.
 Compounded by the Covid-19 pandemic, there is an urgent need for investors and companies to take responsibility on these issues.

-ShareAction’s Healthy Markets campaign is funded by Guy’s and St. Thomas’ Charity
+ShareAction’s Healthy Markets campaign is funded by Impact on Urban Health, part of Guy’s and St Thomas’ Foundation.

 “We’re excited to explore with ShareAction how encouraging responsible investment can help improve the availability of healthier options for everyone.”

 Kieron Boyle, Chief Executive, Guy’s and St. Thomas’ Foundation